Learning the optimal scale for GWAS through hierarchical SNP aggregation: Introduction

 Uncovering some of the missing heritability can sometimes be achieved by taking into account correlations among variables, interaction with the environment, and epistasis, but this is rarely feasible in the context of GWAS because of the multiple testing burden and the high computational cost of such analyses~\citep{manolio_finding_2009}.
-Moreover, regarding limitation~\eqref{lim:last}, it may be argued that analyzing rare variants is more complex than analyzing more common variants.
-A large sample size is needed to observe a rare variant with a high probability.

-A number of region- or gene-based multimarker tests have been proposed in the context of rare-variant association analysis.
-These include burden tests~\citep{asimit_ariel_2012}, variance-component tests~\citep{wu_rare-variant_2011} and combined burden and variance component tests~\citep{lee_optimal_2012}.
+In the context of rare-variant association analysis, a number of region- or gene-based multimarker tests have been proposed as burden tests~\citep{asimit_ariel_2012}, variance-component tests~\citep{wu_rare-variant_2011} or combined burden and variance component tests~\citep{lee_optimal_2012}.
 Instead of testing each variant individually, these methods evaluate the cumulative effects of multiple genetic variants in a gene or a region, increasing power when multiple variants in the group are associated with a given disease or trait.

-They are based on various hypothesis about the underlying genetic model, and the power for each test depends on the true disease model.
-In comparison to single-variant-based tests, gene-based and region-based tests can represent a loss of power in cases where only a very small number of the variants in a gene are associated with the trait, where many variants have no effect, and where causal variants are low-frequency variants~\citep{lee_rare-variant_2014}.
+Furthermore, regarding limitation~\eqref{lim:last}, analyzing rare variants is more complex than analyzing more common variants and a large sample size is needed to observe a rare variant with a high probability.